 I don’t quite know what I was expecting when I marched up to the check in desk wearing my early morning scowl but it wasn’t a flawless check in and to be told that the flight was scheduled for take off on time.

+Feeling buoyed, and yet strangely cheated, I made my emotional farewells and trudged through to wait for the call to board.
 As I sat down I risked letting the tension off the restraining strap on my bag, pulled out a book and settled in for a long wait.
 I was convinced that now the

 Gosh!
 Ok, a bit of poetic license used but the flight did leave bang on time, the attendant was very pleasant and whilst the plane was noisy the flight was short.
 The connector flight to Wick was also beyond my expectations and the attendant even dished out free drinks and snacks.

+So, I was in Wick and it was only just lunchtime!
 Funny to think it would take me six days to cycle back again.
 The only downer on the flight was having my butt cream confiscated because the tub was slightly over the size limit (even though it was only half full!).
 Never mind, Sudocrem ® is widely available and I picked up a fresh supply in Wick.